Kittysplit/kittysplit-blog/_posts/2018-06-30-split-bills-share-expenses-spreadsheet.md

 There is one solution that has none of these disadvantages and guess what... it's the one we made!
 [Kittysplit](https://kittysplit.com) ...
-   * does not require a signup.
+   * does not require a sign-up.
 No passwords and no usernames.
 You can start using it right away.
    * does not require you to download an app.
 It works in a browser and is optimised for mobile use.